-British Airways has cancelled its daily flight between London Heathrow to Doha for six days in November.
-Here are options for affected passengers.
+British Airways is to cancel its daily flight between London Heathrow and Doha for December and early January for “operational reasons”.

-British Airways is to cancel its daily flight between London Heathrow and Doha for six days in mid-November for “operational reasons”.
+British Airways has cancelled its daily flight between London Heathrow and Doha for six days in mid-November for “operational reasons”.

 The affected flight numbers are BA123 and BA122.